 - After 5 minutes, flip the skewers (or individual pieces) and lightly brush or spray with oil.
 Cook for another 1 to 2 minutes.
 Follow the same process for the 2nd batch.

-Cooking Method 2: Oven Baked
+2: Oven Baked Paneer

-- Preheat oven to 450°F. Place the marinated paneer, onions and pepper skewers (or individual pieces) on an aluminum lined baking sheet.
+- Preheat oven to 450°F. Place the marinated paneer, onions, and pepper skewers (or individual pieces) on an aluminum-lined baking sheet.
 If using skewers, place them 1 inch apart.

-Cooking Method 3: Outdoor Grill or Grillpan
+3: Cooking Tikka on Outdoor Grill or Grillpan

-Paneer tikka is most commonly served as an appetizer at restaurants, but it also makes a wonderful and complete vegetarian meal.
+Paneer tikka is most commonly served as an appetizer at restaurants but it also makes a wonderful and complete vegetarian meal.

-Recipe Tips & Notes:
+Recipe Tips & Notes

-- Use besan flour, rice flour, cornstarch or oat flour.
+- Use besan flour, rice flour, cornstarch, or oat flour.
 All can be used interchangeably while keeping the recipe entirely gluten-free.

 - Make sure there is enough space between the skewers.
 Whether you are using the Air Fryer, Oven or Grill, a 1-2 inch distance between each skewer (or piece) will allow the paneer and veggies to crisp up evenly.